-First, you will need to learn if your child’s school has an NJHS chapter.
-If so, check with the school’s main office or website to identify the chapter adviser.
-The adviser is a faculty member who will be able to tell you the cumulative GPA required for consideration and a timeline when students who meet this benchmark will be invited to submit information to be considered for membership.
+First, you will need to learn if your school has an NJHS chapter.
+If so, check your student handbook or speak with someone in your main office to identify the chapter adviser.
+This is a faculty member who will be able to tell you the cumulative GPA required for consideration and a timeline when students who meet this benchmark will be invited to submit information about themselves to be considered for membership.

 If your school does not have a chapter, encourage your principal to learn how to start a chapter.
 (Please note that NJHS membership is managed solely through the school and its chapter membership guidelines.
 The NJHS national office does not contact students individually.)

 Students in grades 6–9 who meet the requirements for membership outlined by their school’s chapter are eligible to be invited for membership.

 Students must be in their second semester of sixth grade for consideration.
 Ninth grade students are only eligible for inclusion in NJHS if they attend a middle level school.
 Ninth grade students in a traditional 9-12 high school are not eligible for NJHS membership.

 Each chapter is required to publish its qualifications for membership, which is based on the five pillars of NJHS:

 Per national guidelines, at a minimum, students must have a cumulative GPA of 85, B, 3.0 on a 4.0 scale, or equivalent standard of excellence.
 (Each school chapter is allowed to require a higher cumulative GPA.)

 This involves voluntary contributions made by a student to the school or community, done without compensation.